PoopieJoe/PowerToAll/README.md

 # PowerToAll
-An attempt at a minecraft mod for semi-realistic late-game electricity.
+A concept for a minecraft mod for semi-realistic late-game electricity and machinery.

 ## Concept: